CommonAccord/Cmacc-Org/Doc/Wx/com/foley/GRS/FCPAPolicy/Form/Doc_v01.md

 4.3.sec=Corruption consists of an offer, payment, or promise that is intended to induce the recipient to misuse his or her official position, whether as a government official or as the representative or employee of a private business.
 Acts of bribery and corruption are designed to influence the individual in the performance of their duties and to incent them to act dishonestly.

-4.4.sec=Importantly, anti-bribery and anti-corruption laws prohibit not only bribes made directly by employees, but also bribes made indirectly through third parties acting on behalf of the Company.
-In the context of this Policy, third parties are broadly defined to include any person or entity acting on behalf of the Company, including but not limited to agents, brokers, consultants, sales representatives, lawyers, accountants, distributors, and other business partners.
+4.4.sec=Importantly, anti-bribery and anti-corruption laws prohibit not only bribes made directly by employees, but also bribes made indirectly through third parties acting on behalf of {P1.Handle}.
+In the context of this Policy, third parties are broadly defined to include any person or entity acting on behalf of {P1.Handle}, including but not limited to agents, brokers, consultants, sales representatives, lawyers, accountants, distributors, and other business partners.

 4.=[Z/ol-none/s4]